 Note: While federal and state governments rely on taxes to generate program funding, American Indian governments must rely on their business acumen.
 Whereas the federal government can operate with a deficit budget, Indian tribes must carefully manage all resources assuming sound financial operation.
 Tribal governments do not tax their citizens or the businesses located on reservation lands.
 Alternate economic programs have been created to fund tribal business/government operations.
 Gaming is only one vehicle used to generate revenue for funding tribal government operations and responsibilities, such as: health and welfare, education, fire and law enforcement, cultural programs and child care facilities.

 “Each tribe is trying to improve the economic status of its own citizens — just like states.
-If the state of Michigan generates extra money from its lottery, the federal government doesn’t take money away from Michigan in order to give it to Mississippi,” said Ron Allen, president, National Congress of Indians, in response to the comment: “The federal government should make rich tribes share their wealth with poorer ones.”
+If the state of Michigan generates extra money from its lottery, the federal government doesn’t take money away from Michigan in order to give it to Mississippi,” said Ron Allen, president, National Congress of American Indians, in response to the comment: “The federal government should make rich tribes share their wealth with poorer ones.”